-Sorry for starting with something “international” this week – Malaysia’s political circus show hardly makes a dent on the front pages at where I am in now.
+Sorry for starting with something “international” this week – Malaysia’s political circus show hardly makes a dent on the front pages at where I am now.

-As you may be aware, President Obama and most of the western world have put the blame squarely on the Syrian Government on the recent chemical attacks.
+As you may be aware, President Obama and most of the western world have put the blame squarely on the Syrian Government for the recent chemical attacks.
 David Cameron tried to get the UK Parliament to pass a motion on Syria and failed.

 And despite that and rather strong opposition from the US Senate, the Obama Administration seemed bent on punishing the Syrian Government for the alleged chemical attacks on its own people (how they effectively going to do it another question).
 That is until Russia came up with an alternate solution and provided a way out for Obama from a rather sticky situation.